mpetronic/golf-league-app/README.md

 # Golf League App

-This application is designed to manage a golf league, including tracking scores, handicaps, and standings for players and teams.
+This application is designed to manage a golf league, including tracking scores, handicaps, players, teams, and standings for players and teams and managing courses.

 ## Running the App

+The application is a single page application that runs in the browser.
+The backend is a local SQLite3 database behind a Python REST API that runs in a separate process.
+Both must be running for the application to function.

+    # In first terminal
+    cd backend && source venv/bin/activate && python app.py

+    # In second terminal
     npm run dev

 ## Building the App